FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

 }
 ```

-Great stuff, we send off our JWT to FA, FA's go-client intelligently responds with a [`UserResponse`](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#UserResponse) object, we save that response's User field (`resp.User`) to `/tmp/getgif.json`, and then we print a success message.
+Great stuff, we send off our JWT to FusionAuth, FA's go-client intelligently responds with a [`UserResponse`](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#UserResponse) object, we save that response's User field (`resp.User`) to `/tmp/getgif.json`, and then we print a success message.
 Simple, easy, and effective!

 ## Working!